Duration 150-minutes (2.5)

-L R HELICOPTERS’ tours offer a view of Alberta Rockies that few people are able to enjoy.
+L R HELICOPTERS’ tours offer a view of the Alberta Rockies that few people are able to enjoy.

 Are you a ski nut looking for the perfect backcountry powder?
-Or do you just want to take in natural phenomenon of the Rocky Mountains?
+Or do you just want to take in the natural phenomenon of the Rocky Mountains?
 You will be amazed by how quickly you find yourself surrounded by mountains you never knew were so large!
 Fly up through the pristine Spray Lakes towards Haig Glacier passing briefly into British Columbia.
-Your personal pilot will guide through the various alluring valleys and over the tall peaks of the Rockies.
+Your personal pilot will guide you through the various alluring valleys and over the tall peaks of the Rockies.
 The feeling of flying over a ridge as the ground suddenly disappears beneath you is sensationally hair-raising!

 The Lake Louise Tour involves a 150-minute loop that begins as you head west into the Rocky Mountains, a truly amazing view in itself.
 As you reach Bragg Creek via Red Wood Meadows, just west of Calgary, your pilot will take you along the banks of the Elbow River, where you can view the abundant vegetation and wildlife that frequent the area.
 Following the river, the Elbow Falls will soon come into view, just one of many amazing sights on your tour.

-Your pilot will fly over the falls allowing you to take in all of its beauty before turning south-west toward “Forget Me Not” pond and the Elbow River.
+Your pilot will fly over the falls allowing you to take in all of its beauty before turning southwest toward the “Forget Me Not” pond and the Elbow River.
 Following canyons and steep valleys, you will reach the Sheep Lakes and finally the Elbow Lake, located on the Elbow Pass at 6900 feet.

 Breathtaking drop crossing over the French Creek, you are on the top of the Spray Mountains and the line of sight stretches from The Bogaboos to Mt Robson.
-The flight continues to Mt Assiniboine the Canadian Matterhorn, the heart or the Southern Rockies.
+The flight continues to Mt Assiniboine the Canadian Matterhorn, the heart of the Southern Rockies.